Join, or Die! Tours

 AS SEEN ON

-Follow a guided narrative arc from 1754 to 1776, experiencing key milestones and moments that shaped Philadelphia’s path to independence.
+Follow a guided narrative arc from 1754 to 1776, experiencing key milestones and people that shaped Philadelphia’s path to independence at the places they happened.

 Guided by a Local

-Guided by a local who lives in the neighborhood, sharing present-day insights, hidden gems, and recommendations for exploring afterward.
+Each walking tour is led by a local who lives in the neighborhood, sharing hidden gems and recommendations for exploring afterward.

 “The Confidence of the French in this Undertaking seems well-grounded on the present disunited State of the British Colonies, and the extreme Difficulty of bringing so many different Governments and Assemblies to agree in any speedy and effectual Measures for our common Defence and Security,”